 Scheduled Hours vs. Actual Hours

-Clinical (Scheduled) Hours represent when a provider is expected to be chairside with patients — not just when they’re in the building.
+Scheduled Hours represent when a provider is expected to be chairside with patients — not just when they’re in the building.
+This is set in advance based on their planned schedule.
 For example:

-If a provider is in the office from 8:00 AM to 5:00 PM but takes a 1-hour lunch and has a 2-hour team meeting, their Clinical Hours for that day are 6 hours.
+If a provider is in the office from 8:00 AM to 5:00 PM (9 hours total) but takes a 1-hour lunch and has a 2-hour team meeting, their scheduled hours for that day are 6 hours.

 Actual Hours can be updated later to reflect what truly happened (for example, if a provider left early or stayed late).
 Keeping both sets of data up to date helps ensure your production metrics stay accurate.